locka99/cpp-to-rust-book/src/rust_cookbook/index.md

 ```

 The string's implementation of parse() is a generic that works with any type implementing FromStr.
 So calling parse::<i32> is equivalent to calling i32::from_str().

+Note one immediate advantage of Rust is it uses string slices.
+That means you could have a long, comma separated string and use slices to parse numbers straight out of the middle of it without constructing intermediate copies.

 ### Converting between numeric types